 For example, let’s say we have a post with a title “Our first news post”.
 Absolute Path for that post would be http://www.wploop.com/our-first-news.post.
 But if we were about to link to that post using Relative Path, we could link only to “/our-first-news-post”.
 WordPress will automatically place that post into our main folder.

-Maybe you ask yourself why link Relative path when you can always use an Absolute one.
-Yeah, both links in this case will do the job, but image scenario where we would have to move our entire site to a new domain.
-If were about to use Absolute Path, the link would take you to the old domain instead of new one and you would be forced to manually change every link for the new domain.
+Maybe you ask yourself why to link Relative path when you can always use an Absolute one.
+Yeah, both links, in this case, will do the job, but image scenario where we would have to move our entire site to a new domain.
+If we’re about to use Absolute Path, the link would take you to the old domain instead of new one and you would be forced to manually change every link for the new domain.

 - Responsive Theme